-In accordance with Article 17 GDPR, you can ask to receive your personal data that you have provided to us in a structured, commonly used and machine-readable format or to have this data transmitted to another controller if the processing is based on consent or on a contract and the processing is carried out by automated means.
+In accordance with Article 20 GDPR, you can demand to receive the personal data that you have provided to us in a structured, commonly used and machine-readable format or to have this data transmitted to another controller, insofar as the processing is based on consent or on a contract and the processing is carried out by automated means.

 6. Right to object

-You also have the right to revoke the declaration of consent you have given under data protection law at any time with future effect.
-The data in question will then be erased conditionally immediately.
-The withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal.
+You are also entitled to revoke your declaration of consent under data protection law at any time with effect for the future.
+The data concerned will then be erased accordingly without delay.
+The withdrawal of your consent does not affect the lawfulness of processing based on the consent prior to said withdrawal.

-In this event, please send your revocation, stating your full name and your e-mail address to firstname.lastname@example.org
+Please send notification of your withdrawal of consent, stating your full name and your e-mail address, to:

-You can of course object to the processing of your personal data for advertising purposes and data analysis at any time.
+You are naturally entitled to object to the processing of your personal data for advertising purposes and data analysis at any time.

-You can inform us of your objection to processing for advertising purposes by contacting us using the following contact details:
+You can inform us of your objection to the processing of personal data for advertising purposes using the following contact details: